SubramanyaKS/PhrasePic/README.md

-# PhasePic
+# PhrasePic

-PhasePic is a text-to-image generator built using Next.js.
+PhrasePic is a text-to-image generator built using Next.js.
 It leverages Stability AI's Stable Diffusion model API hosted on Hugging Face to convert text prompts into images.

 **NOTE** : The project currently in development stage.